 I have never personally taken the test, though I have considered it on multiple occasions, and had plans to take the old level 3, 2, and 1 at various points in my studies.
 I bought the Kanzen Master Series, which was the must-buy book for any JLPT challenger, worked through the books for levels 2 and 1, and even had a tutor help me out.

-I finally came to the conclusion: What the hell am I studying this for?
+I finally came to the conclusion: What am I studying this for?

 Why you shouldn’t take the JLPT